DnyRmr716/wiki-quiz-project/README.md

 "Citation Needed!" is a trivia game that challenges your knowledge and ability to discern fact from fiction.
 You'll be presented with a series of intriguing Wikipedia articles, but some are cleverly crafted fakes!
 Your mission: identify the real articles and avoid accumulating three strikes.
 Can you navigate the maze of information and emerge victorious?

-**Background and Motivation**

-In the age of misinformation, it's easy to be fooled by convincing-sounding claims.
-This game aims to sharpen your critical thinking skills and make you more aware of the subtle ways information can be manipulated.
-It's a fun and engaging way to test your knowledge and see if you can outsmart this quiz!

 ## Getting Started